Vontaze Burfict: Early life

-Burfict attended Centennial High School in Corona, California, where he was part of an undefeated Huskies team that won a CIF state championship with the help of quarterback Taylor Martinez; the team was ranked second in the nation by USA Today in 2008.
+Burfict attended Centennial High School in Corona, California, where he was part of an undefeated Huskies team that won a California Interscholastic Federation state championship with the help of quarterback Taylor Martinez; the team was ranked second in the nation by USA Today in 2008.
 That year, Burfict led the Huskies with 159 tackles, two quarterback sacks, two interceptions and two fumble recoveries.
 Burfict participated in the US Army All-American Bowl and was the third-leading tackler for the West team.
 He also earned numerous All-American honors, including Parade.

 Burfict missed almost all of his sophomore season due to academic problems.
 As a junior, Burfict collected a team-high 130 tackles and added four sacks, two interceptions, and one fumble recovery.
 He helped anchor a linebacker unit that included fellow Sun Devils Shelly Lyons and Brandon Magee.
 Corona Centennial finished the 2007 season as No. 24 on USA Todays Top 25.

 He played in the 2009 U.S. Army All-American Bowl.
 Considered a five-star recruit by Rivals.com and Scout.com, Burfict was listed as the No. 1 inside linebacker prospect in the nation.

 Burfict's reputation for hard and often illegal hits dated back to his high school days.
 In 2019, Burfict's mother told USA Today that a number of parents frequently came up to her and asked her to tell her son not to hit their sons so hard.
 Burfict's uncle recalled that, at the time, helmet-to-helmet hits were not frowned on as much as they were by the time Burfict made it to the NFL.
 Burfict's rivalry with quarterback Matt Barkley, which would continue into their college days, began in high school.
 In a game against Barkley's Mater Dei High School, Burfict made hits aimed at Barkley's knees that Barkley would later describe as dirty.
 Both Burfict and Barkley were committed to USC when the incident occurred.